programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

 setx  PATH "%PATH%;C:\Python27\Scripts"
 ```

-If you keep getting an error when you're tring to install these libraries, you may need to use 'sudo pip install' instead of just 'pip install'.
+If you keep getting an error when you're trying to install these libraries, you may need to use 'sudo pip install' instead of just 'pip install'.
 You may also need to upgrade your libraries if you've installed them earlier and you find that you're encountering an error when using Python (i.e. an ImportError).
 In order to do so, the following command works:

 ```bash
 pip install python --upgrade